siddharth-sing-h/siddharth-sing-h.github.io/_portfolio/portfolio-1.md

  <b> Flux mediated coupling of a mechanical oscillator and Fluxonium qubit </b>

 We developed on the idea ([arxiv.org/abs/2001.05700](https://arxiv.org/abs/2001.05700))  of changing flux without changing magnetic field, by integrating a mechanical oscillator in the SQUID loop though which we are flux-biasing a fluxonium qubit.
 [Thesis](https://drive.google.com/file/d/1kyM2c8sp7pLhTdi-nWjw6gwNrvJg8iEY/view?usp=sharing).

+ <b> High frequency-impedance controlled circuit designing </b>
+ <p> Operating a qubit requires controlled exchange of microwave photons from the electronics.
+There should be </p>

+ <b> CAD modelling </b>

+ <p>To manufacture 3-D cavities, which house the qubit chip and get attached to the cryo-fridge, we calculate the operational frequency of a cavity and design the dimensions accordingly.
+To make solid-models of the cavities I have used Solidworks and Fusion 360. </p>